FOOT CORRECTION part 3: SHIMMING

 Lastly, never assume that the less fluent leg is necessarily the problem side.
 In many cases it is not.
 When subject to any challenge to our position on a bike, we will all favour one side over the other (at a level below conscious thinking) and pay a price on the other side, large or small.
 So, if shimming the less fluent leg doesn’t feel so good after a trial, shim the other leg and make an assessment.
 See the table below.
 If MAYBE, do as per NO.

 This is about as simple as I can make this matter but it is not a foolproof method because it relies on your perceptions of what you are feeling and doing.
 Many people have a false view of what they are doing in space on a bike.
 It’s a human thing.
-We lack the processing capacity to be really accurate in our awareness of the detail of what we are doing in space and so impose a mental veneer of symmetry on our actions.
+We lack the processing capacity in matters of motor control, most of which is unconscious anyway, to be really accurate in our awareness of the detail of what we are doing in space.
+So we impose a mental veneer of symmetry on our actions.
 In most cases this does not accord with reality.
 For that reason, it is valuable for this exercise to have an observer present.
 The observer needs to be standing above and behind you to determine which hip (if any) is dropping and which hip (if any) is twisted further forward than the other.
 Additionally, they can provide an opinion on the relative velocity of the extension of each knee, which as you read in this post is the prime visual cue for seat height.

 It is unlikely that your observer has had practice in what they are looking for so I will post some videos in an addendum to this post.
 Before going further, below is some info from my records about shimming frequency: